pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

 ## Namespace: `Pantheon\EI\WP`

 The base namespace for the WordPress Edge Integrations plugin is `Pantheon\EI\WP`.
 When using functions that are part of this namespace, it is recommended that you `use` the namespace at the top of your file.
+For example:

 ```php
 use Pantheon\EI\WP;